 911 for integrated emergency services (police, ambulance, fire).

 Salta is generally safe.
-Petty theft (pickpocketing, bag snatching) is the most common concern in crowded areas (Plaza 9 de Julio, Mercado San Miguel, bus stations, public transport, festivals).
+Petty theft (pickpocketing, bag snatching) is the most common concern in crowded areas (Plaza 9 de Julio, Mercado San Miguel, bus terminals, public transport, festivals).

-We highly recommend travel insurance for all travelers.
-It should cover medical emergencies, evacuation, trip cancellation, lost luggage, and personal liability.
+Travel insurance is highly recommended for all travelers.
+It should cover medical emergencies, evacuation, trip cancellation, lost luggage, plus personal liability.
 Confirm coverage for adventure activities.

 Consider World Nomads Travel Insurance or SafetyWing for independent travelers.